 When you get your Argon Cylinder it will not come with an Argon Regulator.
 We strongly recommend purchasing the regulator from Orion.
 This will ensure that you will have the proper type of regulator and make things much easier for you.

 What type of Regulator Will I Need?

 The Orion uses a pressure Argon Regulator.
 Most Argon Regulators are a flow regulator and regulate a continuous flow.
 The Orion Welding Systems have a built-in Argon control system, therefore you will need a regulator that will regulate the pressure into the machine.
 These regulators are specialized, and difficult to find at welding supply stores.
-The benefit to purchasing the Orion AGR2 is the perfect regulator that is Plug & Weld Ready.
+The benefit of purchasing the Orion AGR2 is the perfect regulator that is Plug & Weld Ready.

 What is The Recommended Argon Pressure?